 Other effective treatment options include the distribution of various fertility-treating medications and various surgeries such as laparoscopic ovarian drilling.
 If, however, the abovementioned treatment options don’t work, an IVF cycle treatment can work.

 There are also numerous amounts of minimally invasive surgical procedures available to effectively treat infertility.
 Of course, there are other avenues nowadays such as egg freezing, which can be a very effective way to be able to conceive after a certain number of years.

 What are the main factors that influence fertility?

 A woman's age is hugely important when it comes to fertility issues, because it is not just about the number of eggs, but also the overall quality of eggs.
 Generally, after the age of 35 and definitely after the age of 38 to 40 years of age, the quality of the eggs really does matter as eggs cannot be reproduced.

 What should be considered prior to having treatment for infertility?

 In general, simple and general lifestyle factors should be carefully considered.
 Age also very much needs to be considered.
 Also, before deciding to undergo infertility treatment, one should really consider undertaking the healthiest lifestyle possible, as this can really help one’s chances of increasing their chances of conceiving.

-Mr Parijat Bhattacharjee is a highly renowned, esteemed London-based fertility consultant.
-If you have any concerns relating to pregnancy and potential risks of contracting COVID-19 while pregnant, you can consult directly with Mr Bhattacharjee by checking out his Top Doctors profile here.
+Mr Parijat Bhattacharjee is a highly renowned and esteemed London-based fertility consultant.
+If you have any concerns relating to pregnancy and the potential risks of contracting COVID-19 while pregnant, you can consult directly with Mr Bhattacharjee by checking out his Top Doctors profile here.